bholloway/gulp-track-filenames/README.md

 #### `.before()`

-Note file names from the input stream as those `before` transformation.
+Consider file names from the input stream as those `before` transformation.

 Outputs a stream of the same files.